8kdesign/Android-Dev-Assistant/README.md

 3. **Display Size Switching**

    Mock a different display size/ratio on your device with just a click.
-Note: Enable WRITE_SECURE_SETTINGS in the developer settings for this to work.
-After changing back to the default size, you might need to restart your device.
+Note: You will need to enable WRITE_SECURE_SETTINGS in the developer settings for this to work.
+After you switch to the default size, restart your device to avoid UI bugs.

 4. **View Last Crash**

-   Check the last crash logs on your device with just a click, sorted from the most recent to the oldest.
+   Check the last crash logs on your device with a click, sorted from most recent to oldest.

 5. **Off-Commit File Search**